-1976 Frank Radcliffe Mylrea died, still resident at 40 Monteith Place, and left his estate to his son, Michael Lloyd Mylrea.
-Frank had shared in the estate of his intestate Australian cousin, Ida Frances Mylrea, who had died in Melbourne in 1975, although by the time the legalities had been attended to, it was Michael who inherited his father's cousin's legacy.
-While no evidence has been uncovered, it is likely that the children of all of John's siblings (ie. Wilfred, Margaret and Bessie) also shared in the legacy.
+- 1955 Wilfred's wife, Ada, died.
+She would have been about 84 years old. - 1957 Francis (Frank) Radcliffe lived at 40 Monteith Place [Durban Corporation Official Telephone Directory] - 1976 Frank Radcliffe Mylrea died, still resident at 40 Monteith Place, and left his estate to his son, Michael Lloyd Mylrea.
+Frank shared in the estate of his intestate Australian cousin, Ida Frances Mylrea, who had died in Melbourne in 1975, although by the time the legalities had been attended to, it was Michael who inherited his father's cousin's legacy.
+While no evidence has been uncovered, it is likely that the children of John Mylrea's three siblings (ie. Wilfred in South Africa,